-The complaints Panel will consist of a minimum of three people, at least two senior Witherslack Group staff with no prior involvement or knowledge of the complaint and at least one of the panel members will be independent of the management and running of the school or the proprietary body, e.g., independent visitor/advocate, an officer of the local authority etc
+The complaints Panel will consist of at least three senior Witherslack Group staff with no prior involvement or knowledge of the complaint.
+At least one of the panel members will be independent of the management and running of the school or the proprietary body.
+Prior to the meeting, they will decide amongst themselves who will act as the Chair of the Complaints Panel.